abbr/BillEase/Set Charge Permissions/README.md

   Run on charge items with billing cycle start date 2018-01-01.
 Authenticate to Sharepoint with ADFS.

 ## System Requirements and Access Privileges
+* Windows 10
-* Site collection administrator level of access to any edition of SharePoint 2013 or above.
+* Site collection administrator to the SharePoint site.
-* Optionally Git client to download package
+* (optionally) Git client to download package

 ## Installation
-1. Use *Download Zip* button to download the latest version, or use Git client to clone the git repo.
+1. Use *Download Zip* button to download and extract the latest version, or use Git client to clone the git repo.
+2. Open a Command Prompt window, *cd* to  *BillEase\Set Charge Permissions\bin\Debug* folder.

 ## License